Running Warm Up Drills: How to Prepare For Your Workout

 Improved mobility

-Train fast twitch muscle fibres
+Train fast twitch muscle fibers

 Improved sprint speed